f5mmx/aeromodeling-throw-meter/README.md

 >>the MMA version runs the same way as the version based on the ADXL345 but it adds accuracy
 >>also the push button is now sensed using an interrupt

+This is a beerware; if you like it and if we meet some day, you can pay me a beer in return!

 Have fun

 Ces projets ont été créés et codés selon la méthode R.A.C.H.E de l’International Institute of La RACHE